 “Clickity-clack.
 Clickity-clack.
 I’m the straw that broke the camel’s back.”

-The doctor’s face lost its color.
+The doctor’s face lost what little was left its color.

 Fiona’s body went limp.
 Her face gained a look of peace as she slid off Heston and onto the floor.
-Carter pulled a handkerchief from his pocket and held it to Heston’s throat.
-With a hoarse voice, Heston whispered, “The blood’s stopped.
-I’m all right.
-Check your daughter–make sure she’s okay.”
+Carter raced to Heston’s side, pulled a handkerchief from his pocket and pressed it to Heston’s windpipe.
+With a hoarse voice, Heston whispered, “I’m all right.
+Go back to your daughter–check her pulse.”

 “You need help–”

 “Focus on your daughter.
 We can worry about me when we know she’s okay.”